 On any given day, never hold back your smile.
 It’s our body’s natural de-stresser and is one of the most contagious human gestures.
 Embrace your self-confidence and that feeling of positivity by caring for your oral health daily.

-Facts About Smiling:
+Facts About Smiling

 - A smile can effectively relieve stress.
-The body releases endorphins when a person smiles, even when the person forces the smile.
+The body releases endorphins when a person smiles, even when the person forces a smile.
 In turn, the rapid change in mood will help a person release stress and generally feel better.

 - You can expect lower blood pressure when smiling.
 Consider checking if this is true by monitoring your blood pressure at home if you have a blood pressure monitor.
 For a few minutes, take a reading without smiling.
 Afterward, try another reading while you are smiling.
 Then observe the difference.